DevMountain/track-your-job-application/README.md

 - users can view a list of jobs to apply to and job details, including current application status
 - users can view a list of action items to do and action item details, including current action item status
 - users can view a list of contacts and contact details
+- users can view a list of companies and company details
 - users can add a new job to the list
 - users can add a new action item to the list
 - users can add a new contact to the list